Facebook Tips & Strategies

 • Relocation: You or your business moved to a different state, country, or continent, and your new operational hours don’t match the old account settings.

-• Managing Client Accounts: As a freelancer or agency, you might inherit an ad account from a client in another part of the world, or you might need to create one on their behalf with their local time zone.
+• Managing Client Accounts: As a freelancer or agency, you might inherit an ad account from a client in another part of the world, or need to create one on their behalf with their local time zone.

 The Hard Truth: You Can't Actually Change an Existing Ad Account's Time Zone